-Students who have been dismissed for the first time, may appeal their academic dismissal by completing the online Academic Dismissal Appeal Request form within the seven calendar day time frame as stated in their dismissal email and letter.
+Students who have been dismissed for the first time, may appeal their academic dismissal by completing the online Academic Dismissal Appeal Request form within the seven calendar day time frame as stated in their dismissal notification.
 Appeals are reviewed by the Academic Standing and Honors Committee for a final decision.
-Once appeals are reviewed, the Office of Student Success notifies the students of the outcomes.
+Once appeals are reviewed, the Office of the Provost notifies the students of the outcomes.
 The decisions made by the Academic Standing and Honors Committee are final and cannot be appealed.